From EUR 450

 Entrance fee: 10BAM (direct local payment)

-Day 2: Caravan route over Bjelasnica and Visocica mountain ranges in the Dinaric Alps
+Day 2: Caravan route over Bjelasnica and Visocica mountain range in the Dinaric Alps

 53kilometers ❘ ascent: 680 meters